The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Otherwise, Dubrovnik is a good place in which to get lost.
 Spend time exploring the hidden pathways, hiking up staircases, and finding the occasional beach bar on the perimeter of the city.

-Lunch at Proto
+Enjoy Lunch at Proto

-Proto is a restaurant that will SERIOUSLY wow you.
-Proto has been my favorite restaurant in Dubrovnik since 2014.
-On my most recent visit, I was delighted to learn that my boyfriend’s colleague’s husband is the manager now!
+On my most recent visit, I was delighted to learn that Charlie’s colleague’s husband is now the manager!
 He hosted Charlie’s colleagues for a comped lunch and generously invited me to join — and he kept bringing out plate after plate of specialties that he wanted us to try.

 Scallop tartare with avocado